hrgdavor/jsx6/libs/signal/doc/signals.md

 // automagic is more readable
 const $sum = $S(()=>$a() + $b())

-// manual composition is similar to printf const $sum = $S((a,b)=>a + b, $a, $b)
+// manual composition is less readable and similar to printf const $sum = $S((a,b)=>a + b, $a, $b)
-// when template func is declared separately readability is comaprable to automagic const sum = (a,b)=>a + b // this is also nice for reusability const $sum = $S(sum, $a, $b)
+// more readable alternative is with template func declared separately const sum = (a,b)=>a + b // this is also nice for reusability const $sum = $S(sum, $a, $b)
 ```